daarnolducsd/ep5book/docs/04-week4.md

 $$
 \text{Predicted Life Expectancy}_i = \hat{\beta_0} + \hat{\beta}_1 \cdot \text{Average Income}_i
 $$
 We can manually construct predicted values for every country in our dataset.
-We just need take the value of average income and form predicted value using the linear regression output.
+We just need to take the value of average income and form predicted value using the linear regression output.
 However, we can also do this quickly and efficiently using the ``predict`` command.
 The most basic syntax of the ``predict`` command is

 ```stata
 predict newvar
 ```

-You just need to replace the word ``newvar`` to whatever you want the variable that holds predictions to be named.
+You just need to replace the word ``newvar`` with whatever you want the variable that holds predictions to be named.

-Our first step when forming predictions is first to estimate the regression (predict uses the results from the most recently executed regression estimation).
-In other words, the predict command won't work if you don't estimate a regression first.
+Our first step when forming predictions is to first to estimate the regression (``predict`` uses the results from the most recently executed regression estimation).
+In other words, the ``predict`` command won't work if you don't estimate a regression first.
 We are going to estimate the regression from the prior section:

 ```stata